mctasuncion88/retirementplanner/README.md

 Input the assets (savings accounts, cash, investments, etc.) and liabilities (credit card bill, mortgage, loan, etc.) you have right now.
 Specify your target savings money into **buckets**: Emergency, Health, Travel, House, Retirement, or your own.
 Safety buckets are kept as cash and funded first; the rest are invested and grow over time.
 The tool works out the monthly saving that gets every bucket to its target by the year you retire.

 The tool will then give you an actionable insight: how much shouldyou save each month.
+An important thing to note is that this tool does not use the 4% rule.
+The assumption here is a spend-down to either 0, or the amount you specified you want left behind.

 ## Don't just take its word for it